IBM/datastage-standalone-workshop/workshop/lab-1/README.md

 ![View job runs](images/view-job-runs.png)

 * Go to the `Log Messages` tab and check the `Full Messages` checkmark to see the complete log for the job run.
+Clicking on an entry in the job log will display the log message details at the bottom.

 ![View job run log](images/view-job-run-log.png)